-Most respondents revealed that people are unaware of the significant role that family caregivers play in caring for older adults with chronic illnesses.
-Therefore, their knowledge and understanding of supporting family caregivers is lacking.
+Majority of respondents revealed that people are not aware of the significant role that family caregivers play in caring for older adults with chronic illness.
+Therefore, their knowledge and understanding on the importance of supporting family caregivers is lacking.

-'I cannot see anybody keen on supporting family caregivers.
+"I cannot see anybody keen on supporting family caregivers.
 Our people are not used to that; everybody is left to his fate.
 They do not even know these people exist.
-You need time to convince people that the community around should help caregivers and the elderly.'
-(Ima, 80 years old).
+You need time to convince people that the community around should help caregivers and the elderly."
+(Ima, 80-years old).